How to add Events to dynamically created Controls in Excel using VBA

 Private Sub UserForm_Initialize()

-' Create and add the textbox.
+' Create and add a textbox control.

 Set tbPin = Me.Controls.Add("Forms.TextBox.1")